MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Wait for the file extraction process to complete, and then close File Explorer.

-1. Open PowerShell as an Administrator, navigate to the agents directory, and then enter the following PowerShell command:
+1. Open Windows PowerShell as an Administrator, navigate to the agents directory, and then enter the following PowerShell command:

     ```powershell
     .\config